ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/04-Integrating existing infrastructure.md

 For our problem at hand, we want to push the `keyAndSpan` we create in the `GetChangeAsync` resolver down to our `GetHistoryAsync` we still need to implement. **Hot Chocolate** provides for this a scoped execution state on which we can store data for our subtree.

-First, head over to the `AssetNode` class and locate the `GetChangeAsync` resolver.
+First, head over to the `AssetPriceNode` class and locate the `GetChangeAsync` resolver.
 Replace the current implementation with the code below.

 ```csharp
 [GraphQLType(typeof(AssetPriceChangeType))]